Aerodynamics

 ・Knowledge of aerodynamics and turbulence

-・Familiarity with the use of meshing software
+・Familiarity with the use of meshing

-・Knowledge of CAD software (Solid Edge, Solidworks and/or Inventor)
+・Knowledge of CAD software (Solid Edge,

-・Familiarity with the use of OpenFoam and/or other
+・Familiarity with the use of CFD software

-・Knowledge of the fundamental aspects of a wind
+・Knowledge of the fundamental aspects of

-tunnel test
+a wind tunnel test